 Grammar focus: rhyme, syllables, rhythm, free verse, sonnet, speaker, stanza, simile, metaphor, personification, alliteration, onomatopoeia, tone, theme, repetition.

-Crime Writing is a unit of work focusing on a range of fiction and non-fiction texts which enable us to develop our analysis (both language and structure) and exploration of writer intent.
+Crime and Law is a unit of work focusing on a range of fiction and nonfiction texts which enable us to develop our analysis (both language and structure) and exploration of writer intent.
 Creative writing elements within the scheme will also allow us to develop an understanding of crime writing conventions and how to use them to engage readers within our own writing.
+Investigating legal procedure and the dynamics of the court system will feature across multiple lessons.

-Animal Farm, a novella written by George Orwell in 1944, enables us to explore allegory and the power of story-writing to convey deeper meaning.
-You will explore historical context, writer’s craft and will complete an in-depth study of the political allegory.
+Nineteen Eighty-Four, a novella written by George Orwell in 1949, enables us to explore power through language, themes of state surveillance, and the power of story-writing to convey deeper meaning.
+You will explore historical context, writer’s craft and will complete an in-depth study of the political undertones within the novel.

 Grammar focus: Topic sentences, paragraphs, introductions and conclusions.